giveitem/DiscoveryQueue/README.md

 2. To build the server part of this project, first go into the server directory using the `cd server` command.
 After which run `npm install`.
 After your installed all the required packages, run `npm start` to start the server.

+3. Under the server directory, create a `config.json` file with appropriate credentials

-3. To build the client part of this project, first go into the client directory using `cd client`.
-After with run `npm install`.
+4. To build the client part of this project, first go into the client directory using `cd client`.
+After witch run `npm install`.
 After your installed all the required packages, run `npm start` to start the client.

-4. If you are using our configuration, go visit localhost:8080 to use our app.
+5. If you are using our configuration, go visit localhost:3000 to use our app.
 Have fun!